Easy Blackstone Eggs

 • 1/4 tsp sea salt

-In a medium bowl, beat together the eggs, sour cream, sea salt, and freshly ground black pepper until well combined.
+Add the sour cream, sea salt, and ground black pepper, then whisk everything together until smooth and well incorporated.

-Step 2: Heat the Griddle and Add Butter
+Step 2: Heat the Griddle and Melt Butter

-Pour the egg mixture from Step 1 onto the buttered griddle.
+Pour the egg mixture from Step 1 onto the buttered griddle and let it sit undisturbed for about 30 seconds to begin setting.

 Leave a Comment